 Dr. Cone had previously served in a number of academic and leadership roles, including as President of AgathonEDU and Vyrsity, Calvary University, and Tyndale Theological Seminary, and as Chief Academic Officer at Southern California Seminary.
 Dr. Cone has also served as Research Professor at Vyrsity, Calvary U, and Southern California Seminary, as Professor at Tyndale Theological Seminary, Southern Bible Institute, Central Texas College, and as Teaching Fellow at the University of North Texas.
 He has served as a pastor for a decade, and has written and edited nearly 20 books.

-In the Fall of 2020, CBU added more than 20 faculty, and RMBC relaunched as Colorado Biblical University and became a subsidiary of AgathonEDU.
+In the Fall of 2020, CBU added more than 20 faculty, and RMBC relaunched as Colorado Biblical University and became a partner of AgathonEDU.